coalsi/XF-PTZ-/README.md

 # XF-PTZ+

 ## Introduction
 XF-PTZ+ is a Python script designed for controlling PTZ (Pan, Tilt, Zoom), Focus, Record, and more on the Canon XF605 professional video camcorder.
-It leverages the power of the Canon XC Platform and is optimized to run on a Raspberry Pi 4b with a Waveshare Stepper Motor Hat and Nema 17 Motors for Pan/Tilt.
+It leverages the power of the Canon XC Platform and is optimized to run on a Raspberry Pi 4b with a DC Motor Hat and DC Motors for Pan/Tilt.

 ## Features
 - **XF605 Control Script**: Control Zoom, Focus, Record, and ND Filter settings on the Canon XF605.
-- **Pan and Tilt Control Script**: Control Pan and Tilt functionalities using the Waveshare Stepper Motor Hat and Nema 17 Motors.
+- **Pan and Tilt Control Script**: Control Pan and Tilt functionalities using the DC Motor Hat and DC Motors.
 - **Modular Design**: The script is divided into two parts, allowing users to choose the functionality they need:
   - XF605 Control: If you only require control over the XF605 camera, use this script.
   - Pan and Tilt Control: For users who want to control Pan and Tilt in addition to the XF605 camera.